paulfoley/Udacity_Nanodegree-Data_Analyst/Aadhaar_Data-Query/README.md

 # Data Analysis - Aadhaar Enrolment

-[Aadhaar Enrolment](https://uidai.gov.in/enrolment-update/aadhaar-enrolment.html) is an initiative by the India Government to better register their citizens.
+[Aadhaar Enrolment](https://uidai.gov.in/enrolment-update/aadhaar-enrolment.html) is an initiative by the India Government to register their citizens.
 As India has over a billion people, keeping track of citizens is a major problem.

 ## Project Overview